tulika105/Memory-AI-Agent/README.md

 The primary goal of this project is to answer one fundamental question:

-> **How does memory actually work in AI agents built with LangChain?**
+> **How does memory actually work in LLM systems built with LangChain?**

 Specifically, this project explores:

 - What *short-term memory* is and when it exists
 - Why LangChain memory is **not persistent**
 - How *long-term memory* must be implemented explicitly
-- How both memory types coexist in a real agent design
+- How both memory types coexist in a real system design

 This project avoids advanced features on purpose so the memory behavior is **clear, observable, and explainable**.